agentmorris/camera-trap-ml-survey/README.md

 > <https://github.com/CascadesCarnivoreProject/Carnassial>

-Offshoot of TimeLapse2; both git pages acknowledge the divergence and refer to "differing project requirements".
+Offshoot of TimeLapse2; both git pages acknowledge the divergence and refer to &ldquo;differing project requirements&rdquo;.
 Both appear to be in active development as of late 2018.
 According to the Carnassial github page:

-"Carnassial and Timelapse are broadly similar.
-As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse."
+&ldquo;Carnassial and Timelapse are broadly similar.
+As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.&rdquo;

 ## CPW Photo Warehouse (Colorado Parks and Wildlife)